EFS-OpenSource/Thetis/docs/source/configuration.rst

      - Language of the final evaluation report.
 Can be one of: "en" (US English), "de" (German).
    * - :code:`task_settings/distinct_classes`
      - list of int or string
-     - List of distinct classes that can occur within the data set.
+     - List of distinct classes that can occur within the dataset.
 Only to be provided in case of Classification or Detection
    * - :code:`task_settings/binary_positive_label`
      - int or string
      - In binary classification (when 'distinct_classes' has length of 2), you must specify a positive label out of